newfies-dialer/newfies-dialer/docs/source/user-guide-doc/customer_panel.rst

 In the question field, put in some text to describe the question - e.g "What is 1+1"; select the audio file pertaining to the question which was uploaded in the previous step.

+If no audio file is selected, then the system will automatically play the text in the question field using the text to speech engine.

 Then click Add Response.
 A further two fields will appear named Key Digit and Key Value.
 In key Digit put a number from 0 to 9 which should be pressed for this answer.
 In the example "What is 1+1", "2" should be placed in the Key Digit Field"